Jim Henson

-In 1969, Henson joined the children's educational television program Sesame Street (1969–present) where he helped to develop Muppet characters for the series.
+In 1969, Henson joined the children's television program Sesame Street (1969–present) where he helped to develop Muppet characters for the series.
 He and his creative team also appeared on the first season of the sketch comedy show Saturday Night Live (1975–present).
-He produced The Muppet Show (1976–1981) during this period.
-He won fame for his characters, particularly Kermit the Frog, Rowlf the Dog and Ernie.
+He produced the sketch comedy television series The Muppet Show (1976–1981) during this period.
+Henson revolutionized the way puppetry is captured and presented in video media, and he won fame for his characters – particularly Kermit the Frog, Rowlf the Dog, and the characters on Sesame Street.
 During the later years of his life, he founded the Jim Henson Foundation and Jim Henson's Creature Shop.
-He won the Emmy Award twice for his involvement in The StoryTeller (1987–1988) and The Jim Henson Hour (1989).
+He won the Emmy Award twice for his involvement in The Storyteller (1987–1988) and The Jim Henson Hour (1989).

-On May 16, 1990, Henson died in New York City at age 53 from streptococcal toxic shock syndrome caused by Streptococcus pyogenes.
-He posthumously received a star on the Hollywood Walk of Fame in 1991, and was named a Disney Legend in 2011.
+Henson died in New York City from toxic shock syndrome caused by Streptococcus pyogenes.
+At the time of his death, he was in negotiations to sell his company to The Walt Disney Company, but talks fell through after his death.
+He was posthumously awarded a star on the Hollywood Walk of Fame in 1991, and was named a Disney Legend in 2011.

-Biography

-Early life: 1936–1960
+Early life

-Henson was born James Maury Henson on September 24, 1936, in Greenville, Mississippi, the younger of two children of Paul Ransom Henson (1904–1994), an agronomist for the United States Department of Agriculture, and his wife Betty Marcella (née Brown, 1904–1972).
-Henson's older brother, Paul Ransom Henson, Jr. (1932–1956), died in a car crash on April 15, 1956.
-He was raised as a Christian Scientist and spent his early childhood in nearby Leland, Mississippi, before moving with his family to University Park, Maryland, near Washington, D.C., in the late 1940s.
+James Maury Henson was born on September 24, 1936, in Greenville, Mississippi, the younger of two children of Betty Marcella (née Brown, 1904–1972) and Paul Ransom Henson (1904–1994), an agronomist for the United States Department of Agriculture.
+Henson's older brother, Paul Ransom Henson Jr. (1932–1956), died in a car crash on April 15, 1956.
+He was raised as a Christian Scientist and spent his early childhood in nearby Leland, Mississippi, before moving with his family to University Park, Maryland, near Washington, D.C., in the late 1940s and later to Bethesda, Maryland.
 He remembered the arrival of the family's first television as "the biggest event of his adolescence", being heavily influenced by radio ventriloquist Edgar Bergen and the early television puppets of Burr Tillstrom on Kukla, Fran and Ollie and Bil and Cora Baird.
-He remained a Christian Scientist at least into his twenties when he taught Sunday school, but he wrote to a Christian Science church in 1975 to inform them that he was no longer a practicing member.
+He remained a Christian Scientist at least into his twenties, when he taught Sunday school, but he wrote to a Christian Science church in the early 1970s to inform them that he was no longer a practicing member.

-At age 18, Henson began working for WTOP-TV (now WUSA-TV) in 1954 while attending Northwestern High School, creating puppets for a Saturday morning children's show called The Junior Morning Show.
-He enrolled at the University of Maryland, College Park as a studio arts major upon graduation, thinking that he might become a commercial artist.
-A puppetry class offered in the applied arts department introduced him to the craft and textiles courses in the college of home economics.
-He graduated in 1960 with a Bachelor of Science degree in home economics.
-As a freshman, he created Sam and Friends, a five-minute puppet show for WRC-TV in Washington, D.C.
-The characters on Sam and Friends were forerunners of the Muppets, and the show included a prototype of Henson's most famous character Kermit the Frog.
-He remained at WRC from 1954 to 1961.